-- The client is invoiced once a month and fees are to be paid using one of the methods outlined on the invoice. - The client will be issued with a receipt upon payment.
+- The client is invoiced once a month and fees are to be paid using one of the methods outlined on the invoice. - Clients are also given the option to pay for any meals upon collection from the Meals on Wheels office. - The client will be issued with a receipt (or receipt number) upon payment.